Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 We also remind the reader that the size of the [grid of reciprocal k-points (kgrid)](../../../models/auxiliary-concepts/reciprocal-space/sampling.md) should be set to 1 x 1 x 1 for the case of chemical molecules, such as those considered in the present tutorial.
 This option can be set under the ["Important Settings" Tab](../../../workflow-designer/subworkflow-editor/important-settings.md) of the [Workflow Designer Interface](../../../workflow-designer/overview.md).

-!!!note "Redundant number of intermediate images option"
+!!!note "Redundant "number of intermediate images" option"
     The number of intermediate images under "Important Settings" for VASP is not used at present.
 It will be enabled when support will be added for generating images automatically on our platform.

 ## Create and Submit Job